KARthiKReddY563/TCL-Workshop/README.md

         m link my_arr
         set rows [m rows]

 Further, we will create a varialbe by reading first column of csv file and then assign the second column value to the variables.
-In the first column of csv file, we have varialbe names such as DesignName, OutputDirectory etc.. but we have Space b/w the varialbe like Design Name ,Output Directory etc.. as shown in the below figure.
+In the first column of csv file, we have varialbe names such as DesignName, OutputDirectory etc.. but we have Space between the varialbes like Design Name ,Output Directory etc.. as shown in the below figure.

 ![Image](https://github.com/user-attachments/assets/6efdebdd-e27d-415a-8e73-96f4ba260c49)

 We need to remove space and then assign second column value to the varialbe.
 In some second column values, we dont have full directory of the file path like home/vsdsynth/verilog.
-They just have "./verilog" or  "~/verilog".
+They just have **./verilog** or  **~/verilog**.
 We need to normalize this and convert it into full path.
-BThe script mentioned below can normalize values and assign them to variables.
+The script mentioned below can normalize values and assign them to variables.
 It also remvoes the space b/w the varialbe.

 ```
         set i 0